Coronavirus lingered in eyes for 20 days even after symptoms clear

 New Delhi, Apr 22: A recent study has found that novel coronavirus SARS-CoV-2 that causes COVID-19 can linger in your eyes even after the virus has left your respiratory system.

 Researchers made the discovery after they examined the first confirmed case in Italy.
-The 65-year-old unnamed woman had flown from Wuhan (initial epicenter of the COVID-19 pandemic), China to Italy on January 23.
+The 65-year-old unnamed woman had flown from Wuhan (initial epicentre of the COVID-19 pandemic), China to Italy on January 23.

-According to a research letter published in the Annals of Internal Medicine, the woman noticed symptoms of COVID-19 days later, which included a dry cough, sore throat inflammation of the mucous membrane in the nose and conjunctivitis.
+According to a research letter published in the Annals of Internal Medicine, the woman noticed symptoms of COVID-19 days later, which included dry cough, sore throat inflammation of the mucous membrane in the nose and conjunctivitis.
 She also developed a fever of 100.4 degrees Fahrenheit and became nauseous.

 The woman was admitted to at Italy's Lazzaro Spallanzani National Institute for Infectious Diseases hospital and diagnosed with coronavirus the next day.